gustavobonassa/react-native-intro-carousel/README.md

 ## Banners

-you can also use this lib to create cool banners, [look here](https://github.com/gustavobonassa/react-native-intro-carousel/tree/master/example/src)
+you can also use this lib to create cool banners, [look the example code here](https://github.com/gustavobonassa/react-native-intro-carousel/tree/master/example/src)

 ![Demo Banner](/assets/cats.gif?raw=true "Demo Banner")